KilianB/JImageHash/README.md

 ### Version 3.0.0 Image clustering

-Image clustering with fuzzy hashes.
+Image clustering with fuzzy hashes allowing to represent hashes with probability bits instead of simple 0's and 1's

 ![1_fxpw79yoon8xo3slqsvmta](https://user-images.githubusercontent.com/9025925/51272388-439d9600-19ca-11e9-8220-fe3539ed6061.png)

 ### Algorithm benchmarking

+See the wiki page on how to test differet hashing algorithms with your set of images

 <img src="https://user-images.githubusercontent.com/9025925/49185669-c14a0b80-f362-11e8-92fa-d51a20476937.jpg" />